-Puerto Natales & Torres del Paine – Patagonia Chile
+Puerto Natales & Torres del Paine – Chile (Southern Patagonia)

 Puerto Natales is the point of entry to Torres del Paine National Park.
 It’s a very pleasant town with beautiful views of the surrounding water and mountains.
 Most travellers spend some nights here before and after they go to the park.
 It’s the place to organize your park visit whether that means booking a tour or your park accommodation, signing up for a thrilling activity, stocking up your food supplies or renting/buying the equipment you’re missing.